-Toy Fair Shows Off What's New As Toys 'R' Us Cuts 250 Corporate Jobs
+Toy Fair Shows Off What's New As Toys R Us Cuts 250 Corporate Jobs

 Other toy companies, and retailers in general, didn't do as well as expected during the holiday season.

-Toy's "R" Us CEO David Brandon told The Wall Street Journal, "Like other primarily brick-and-mortar retailers, Toys "R" Us had trouble attracting enough shoppers to stores during the critical holiday season as e-commerce sales continued to pick up speed."
+Toy's R Us CEO David Brandon told The Wall Street Journal, "Like other primarily brick-and-mortar retailers, Toys "R" Us had trouble attracting enough shoppers to stores during the critical holiday season as e-commerce sales continued to pick up speed."

 The International Toy Fair closes later today.
 By the time the 2018 show opens, the industry will have a better idea of how retailers adjusted to the lessons learned from this past holiday season's disappointing sales.